 For Confucius, learning was a powerful joint effort between teacher and student, and he only wanted students who wanted to be there.
-Perhaps this is why he was known as China’s greatest teacher and his messages are still a topic of discussion.
+He was known as China’s greatest teacher and his messages are still a topic of discussion.

-Confucius’ teaching career, although shaped by a lifetime of travel, frustration, despair, and hope, lasted for only five years, an exceptionally brief period in which to make a name that would shine as China’s greatest teacher for 2,500 years, so it’s worth our while to consider his method.
+Confucius’ teaching career, although shaped by a lifetime of travel, frustration, despair, and hope, lasted for only five years—an exceptionally brief period in which to make a name that would shine as China’s greatest teacher for 2,500 years.
+Here, we consider his method.

 This is a transcript from the video series Books That Matter: The Analects of Confucius.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

 Confucius as a Teacher

 The structure and organization of his school can only be gleaned from scattered items in the Analects.

 One fascinating glimpse into the give-and-take between the teacher and his students can be found in a dynamic exchange with several students (Analects 11.22):

 - Zilu asked, “When learning something, should I put it right into practice?”

 The Master replied, “Your father and elder brothers are still alive; how would you dare to act immediately after learning something?”